vdods/barf/README.md

 while the minor revision number usually indicates backward-compatible changes, there may be minor incompabilities.
 The patch revision number indicates bugfixes and minor changes.

+-   `2.5.0` : Added move semantics to the cpp trison target, allowing more efficient parser rule handling.
+    Made a few other improvements, including requiring that the `rejection_action` directive is explicitly specified in reflex's cpp target, technically making this a backward incompatible change.
 -   `2.4.1` : Fixed a bug in trison cpp npda target where %lookahead[![...]] was not being handled correctly.
 -   `2.4.0` : Added ability to print token data in trison cpp target.
 Fixed a bug having to do with %lookahead in npda generation, and fixed a bug having to do with precedence level